 The transition from Webelos to Scouts BSA is an important stage in a Cub Scout’s journey.
 It is crucial that leaders in Scouting do everything they can to make the process as seamless and inviting as possible for Webelos and their parents.

-To make sure Scouts make the move from Webelos to Boy Scouts, follow these eight steps for a successful transition.
+To make sure Scouts make the move from Webelos to Scouts BSA, follow these eight steps for a successful transition.

 - Select Scouts who represent your troop well to serve as den chiefs for Webelos Scout dens, while also arranging for den chief training.

 - Serve as a resource for overnight activities.
-The Troop can be of service to provide equipment, leadership, and logistics for Webelos parent-son campouts to show how troops operate in the outdoors.
+The Troop can be of service to provide equipment, leadership, and logistics for Webelos parent-child campouts to show how troops operate in the outdoors.

-- Invite dens and parents to a troop meeting to show and explain the differences between Cub Scouting and Boy Scouting and to see the Methods of Scouting and its aims.
+- Invite dens and parents to a troop meeting to show and explain the differences between Cub Scouting and Scouts BSA and to see the Methods of Scouting and its aims.
 Provide each Webelos Scout a copy of the Troop’s calendar for the upcoming year.

 - Conduct an orientation for parents and Webelos led by youth leaders using the New Scout Parent orientation resource on Scouting.org.